-In looking for the gradations by which an organ in any species has been perfected, we ought to look exclusively to its lineal ancestors ; but this is scarcely ever possible, and we are forced in each case to look to species of the same group, that is to the collateral descendants from the same original parent-form, in order to see what gradations are possible, and for the chance of some gradations having been transmitted from the earlier stages of descent, in an unaltered or little altered condition.
-Amongst existing Vertebrata, we find but a small amount of gradation in the structure of the eye, and from fossil species we can learn nothing on this head.
-In this great class we should probably have to descend far beneath the lowest known fossiliferous stratum to discover the earlier stages, by which the eve has been perfected.
+In searching for the gradations through which any organ in any species has been perfected, we ought to look exclusively to its lineal progenitors; but this is searcely ever possible, and we are forced in each case to look to other species and genera of the same original parent-form, in order to see what gradations are possible, and for the chance of some gradations lawing been transmitted from the earlier stages of descent, in an unaltered or little altered condition.
+But the state of the same organ even in the other main divisions of the organic world may incidentally throw light on the steps by which it has been perfected.